 If we’re going to talk about any particular flaws, it’s probably the design.
 Many reviewers have commented on the fit of the device, saying it's not as secure as similar devices in the same price bracket.
 It does come with three sizes of silicone earbuds though, to help you achieve the best fit.
 Manual controls are limited, while the redial button is in an awkward position that can result in accidental presses when fitting the device to your ear.
 It's finished in a safe, corporate grey, with a few metallic flourishes to make it that bit smarter.

-If you’re looking for an inexpensive headset that enables you to take calls on the go, this wireless headset from Jabra might well be for you – and you'll find the best Black Friday deals above.
+If you’re looking for an inexpensive headset that enables you to take calls on the go, this wireless headset from Jabra might well be for you.